 Students must conform to federal, state and local laws prohibiting the production, distribution, sale, use or possession of illegal drugs, or the distribution or misuse of prescription medications, on property the College owns or leases.
-For the purposes of this policy, items prohibited on college property include but are not limited to roach clips, water pipes, chamber pipes, carburetor pipes, electric pipes, air-driven pipes, chiller p
+For the purposes of this policy, items prohibited on college property include but are not limited to roach clips, water pipes, chamber pipes, carburetor pipes, electric pipes, air-driven pipes, chiller pipes, chillums, bongs or any item altered for the purpose of using illegal drugs.